YunduanLin/Leetcode/README.md

     - **0112 Path Sum**

         The path should end at the nodes who do not have children nodes, aka leaf nodes.
 An empty tree does not have a value of 0.

+    - **0118 Pascal's Triangle**

+        Directly do the sum for adjacent elements.